-Parents- Periodically, the Headmaster or Headmaster's designee shall provide parents/guardians with information about bullying.
+Parents- Periodically, the Headmaster or Vice Principal shall provide parents/guardians with information about bullying.

 Staff and Volunteers- The Headmaster or Headmaster's designee shall develop appropriate methods of discussing with staff and volunteers the meaning, substance, and application of this Policy and the importance of promoting a positive school climate to minimize the occurrence of bullying.